hpcleuven/VscDocumentation/source/cloud/windows.md

 ![image](img/windows_admin_pass.png)

-You should use this password to login the first time in your Windows machine (it is not possible to use Remote Desktop yet).
+You should use this password to login the first time in your Windows machine.
+(You must reset the admin password to connect via Remote Desktop).

 ## Reset Windows admin password